LIMXTEC/BitSend/README.md

 - Refactor -alertnotify code
 - doc: Add instructions for consistent Mac OS X build names

-Limecoinx Core 0.11.1 supports a full implementation of InstantX, Darksend improvements and a new version of enforcement compatible with the newer Bitcoin architechure.
+Bitsend Core 0.11.1 supports a full implementation of InstantX, Darksend improvements and a new version of enforcement compatible with the newer Bitcoin architechure.

 - Fully implemented IX